apache/cordova-docs/docs/en/edge/guide/platforms/index.md

 # Platform Guides

-Before developing for any of the platforms listed below, install cordova's command-line interface (CLI).
-(For details, see The Command-line Interface.)

 To develop Cordova applications, you must install SDKs for each mobile platform you are targeting.
-This installation is necessary regardless of whether you do the majority of your work in the SDK or use the CLI for your build cycle.
+This installation is necessary regardless of whether you do the majority of your work in the SDK (Native Platform Dev workflow) or use the The Command-line Interface (Web Project Dev workflow.)

 Each _Platform Guide_ listed below tells you what you need to know to set up each platform's development environment: where to obtain the